Few-Shot Segmentation with Global and Local Contrastive Learning: Method

 \subsubsection{Generate guided region maps}

-Follow the same step as~\ref{sec: generage_self_cores}, we generate the guided region maps with the support features $X_s$ and bridge features $X_q$ within the cross-correspondence module.
+Following the same step as~\ref{sec: generage_self_cores}, we generate the guided region maps with the support features $X_s$ and bridge features $X_q$ within the cross-correspondence module.
 We filter out the irrelevant support features by multiplying the support features with the annotated support mask $M_s \times X_s$.
 In this way, the bridge feature pixels yield no correspondence with the background and only correlate with the target object area.
-We locate the confident query object regions by taking the maximum cosine similarity for each bridge feature among all the filtered support features.
+Confident query object regions are then identified by selecting the highest cosine similarity for each bridge feature across all filtered support features.

-Finally, we fuse prior and guided region map as our final correspondence maps to guide our network predictions.
-Combine the bridge features and the category guider, we adapt FEM~\cite{pfenet} as a decoder to generate our final query masks.
+Subsequently, we combine the prior and guided region maps to produce our final correspondence maps, guiding our network's predictions.
+Additionally, to directly provide category information without unrelated information, we derive the category guider by multiplying the support features with the annotated support mask.
+We then concatenate the bridge features, the category guider, the prior region maps, and the guided region maps into a final feature group, which is processed by FEM~\cite{pfenet} as a decoder to generate our final query masks.